lipido/fronty.js/README.md

 ```

 See an example in [here](examples/todo-list.html).

+**Note:** If you use a module system for JavaScript, Fronty will not be able to locate your class,
+so it is mandatory to override the method like in this example.

 ## Technical details
 - One-way binding.
 Changes in models are reflected in HTML, but changes in